How we got the Bible

 GOD IS THE TRUE AUTHOR OF THE BIBLE

-The Bible displays supernatural authority like no other text.
-One of the ways it does this is through an ability to predict future events accurately, sometimes millennia ahead of time.
-Collectively it contains more than 2000 fulfilled prophecies!
-We don't mean vague predictions either, but specific names, dates and details are given that can be measured and tested.
-There is no other text that has ever even begun to evidence this sort of absolute knowledge of future events.
+If the Bible truly is – as it claims to be – "the Word of God," then we can expect there to be some evidence that it was handed down by a higher power.
+We do find that evidence in many ways, one of them being its singular ability to predict future events repeatedly, accurately, sometimes millennia ahead of time.
+There is no other text in existence that can make the same claim.
+Yet the Bible has more than 2000 fulfilled prophecies!
+Not vague predictions, but calling out specific names, dates, nations and details that can be measured and tested.
+No other text shows such absolute knowledge of future events.
 This trait alone proves that the Bible is inspired by a God who exists outside the limitation of time, a God who tells us what will happen, and nothing and no one can prevent it – a God like no other.
-We will go into examples and evidence of this in another piece, namely:
+We will go into this subject in detail in another piece, namely:

 The Supernatural Character of the Bible - (link not active yet)

 (How Biblical prophecy shows the foreknowledge and divinity of God)

 When this God offers us His Word, it is He alone who has the authority to choose what is written in His book and who He will use to write it.
 He both establishes it and preserves it through history.
 It is God's book – not man's.

 When we look at the Old Testament, we find that every one of its writers was chosen and set apart by God.
 Not as a private or secret act, but with the evidence of the supernatural power of the Almighty upon their lives.
 Whether He used them to foretell future events, or correct His people, these men were singled out as God's men, in public view of the entire nation of Israel and the world around them.
 We think of Jeremiah, to whom God said:

 “Before I formed you in the womb I knew you, before you were born I sanctified you, I ordained you a prophet to the nations.” – Jeremiah 1:5